ibm-cloud-docs/vmware-service/tutorials/vcda-migrating-cloudtocloud-vmaas.md

-1. From the VMware Solutions console, install VCDA on a {{site.data.keyword.vcf-aas}} single-tenant source instance.
+1. In the VMware Solutions console, install VCDA on a {{site.data.keyword.vcf-aas}} single-tenant source instance.
 For more information, see [Adding and deleting VCDA](/docs/vmware-service?topic=vmware-service-vcda-adding-deleting#vcda-adding-deleting-add-proc). {: #step-1}
 1. Install VCDA on a {{site.data.keyword.vcf-aas}} single-tenant destination instance.
 1. Go to the source instance details page where you installed VCDA and click the **Add-on services** tab.
 1. Click the **{{site.data.keyword.vcf-aas}} pairings** tab and click **Create pairing**.

-1. On the **Create connection** panel, complete the following configuration.
+1. In the **Create connection** panel, complete the following configuration.
    1. For **Zones**, the default zone of the resource pool is displayed.
 If the instance has multiple PVDCs belonging to different zones, all the zones are displayed.
 Select the zone pairing.
    1. For **Peer geography**, the geography where the peer site is installed is displayed.
    1. For **Peer site name**, return to the VMware Cloud Director Availability details page and click the **Instance endpoints** tab.
 Click the **Copy to clipboard** icon for the **Site name** for the instance to pair.
 Paste the site name in the **Create connection** configuration.